Return to Contents Chapter 4: Alcohols and Alkyl Halides Ch 4 contents

 kcal/mol

-Note how the bonds get weaker as we move down the table, so the Ralso gets easier to form, with 3o being the easiest.
+Note how the bonds get weaker as we move down the table, so the Ralso gets easier to form, with 3o being the easiest radical to form.

 CH3-H